 Strengthening the core has become a fairly popular mantra these days.
 Many of us are walking around with poor posture and a fair amount of dysfunction as a result of poor core stability.
 A weak core leaves one susceptible to a host of joint and disc injuries as well as overly tight butt and leg and muscles.
 In contrast, a strong core can prevent a host of back injuries.

 The word strength, however, needs some clarification in the context of strengthening the core.
 When most people think of strengthening muscles, they picture muscles moving against significant resistance like lifting weights or power movement against gravity or some other force.
-These type of exercises can actually be detrimental to the core muscle and increase the risk of injury to the spine.
-Coordinating the movement of all of these muscle is what is most beneficial.
+These type of exercises can actually be detrimental to the core muscles and increase the risk of injury to the spine.
+Coordinating the movement of all of these muscles is what is most beneficial.

 I bring this all to your attention to encourage you to strengthen your core appropriately.
 Exercises that promote coordinated movement like yoga, pilates, and modified exercises from yoga can make a huge difference.
 It can take time to build coordination and it takes a consistent effort.
-In the following videos I demonstrate four very useful exercises for coordinating core muscles and therefore, strengthening it.
+In the following videos, I demonstrate four very useful exercises for coordinating core muscles and therefore, strengthening it.

 The purpose of this blog post is in no way to belittle or degrade the medical profession.
 My best friend is a medical doctor and I have several friends whom I admire and respect who are medical doctors.
 Furthermore, I have many medical doctors who refer patients to me on a consistent basis.
 No, this article is for those medical doctors who refuse to educate themselves on the benefits of alternative health care.
 Lately I have had a few medical doctors tell our mutual patients that they should not get adjusted anymore.
 Every single one of them cited arthritis as the reason why they should discontinue care with me.
 I hope this article will educate you as a patient of such physicians and maybe even influence some of them to do some research.